 - Z - moving up and down.

 You can access acceleration measurements one at a time or get all three values at once and store them in a list.
-Ask your teacher about lists later, but for now, just use the following code:
+You can learn more about lists in the basics of programming section, but for now, just use the following code:

 from microbit import * while True: x = accelerometer.get_x() y = accelerometer.get_y() z = accelerometer.get_z() print("x, y, z:", x, y, z) sleep(500)